Pulse compression: Signal description

-The ideal model for the simplest, and historically first type of signals a pulse radar or sonar can transmit is a truncated sinusoidal pulse (also called a CW --carrier wave-- pulse), of amplitude $A$ and carrier frequency, $f_0$, truncated by a rectangular function of width, $T$.
+The ideal model for the simplest, and historically first type of signals a pulse radar or sonar can transmit is a truncated sinusoidal pulse (also called a CW—carrier wave—pulse), of amplitude $A$ and carrier frequency, $f_0$, truncated by a rectangular function of width, $T$.
 The pulse is transmitted periodically, but that is not the main topic of this article; we will consider only a single pulse, $s$.
 If we assume the pulse to start at time $t=0$, the signal can be written the following way, using the complex notation:

 Range resolution

 Let us determine the range resolution which can be obtained with such a signal.
-The return signal, written $r(t)$, is an attenuated and time-shifted copy of the original transmitted signal (in reality, Doppler effect can play a role too, but this is not important here.)
-There is also noise in the incoming signal, both on the imaginary and the real channel, which we will assume to be white and Gaussian (this generally holds in reality); we write $N(t)$ to denote that noise.
-To detect the incoming signal, matched filtering is commonly used.
-This method is optimal when a known signal is to be detected among additive white Gaussian noise.
+The return signal, written $r(t)$, is an attenuated and time-shifted copy of the original transmitted signal (in reality, Doppler effect can play a role too, but this is not important here).
+There is also noise in the incoming signal, both on the imaginary and the real channel.
+The noise is assumed to be band-limited, that is to have frequencies only in $[f_0-\Delta f/2, f_0+\Delta f/2]$ (this generally holds in reality, where a bandpass filter is generally used as one of the first stages in the reception chain); we write $N(t)$ to denote that noise.
+To detect the incoming signal, a matched filter is commonly used.
+This method is optimal when a known signal is to be detected among additive noise having a normal distribution.

 In other words, the cross-correlation of the received signal with the transmitted signal is computed.
 This is achieved by convolving the incoming signal with a conjugated and time-reversed version of the transmitted signal.
 This operation can be done either in software or with hardware.
 We write $\langle s,r \rangle (t)$ for this cross-correlation.
 We have:

 If the reflected signal comes back to the receiver at time $t_r$ and is attenuated by factor $A$, this yields:

 Since we know the transmitted signal, we obtain: